Trees are the responsibility of the person or organisation who owns the land on which the main stem (trunk) is situated.

 This is a civil matter and the Council cannot assist.
 You will need to contact the landowner.
 We are unable to provide land ownership information.
 You can find land ownership details via the Land Registry (please see the link in the previous section).
-There is a helpful letter template to assist you here.

 For independent legal advice, most home insurance providers have a legal helpline detailed on your policy documentation.
 Alternatively, you can contact Citizens' Advice or your solicitor.
 The Council do not get involved in civil disputes relating to trees on private land.

 Under common law you may prune foliage overhanging your property boundary provided you offer the debris to the tree owner and, if they decline, dispose of the debris in a responsible manner.